Digital Methods to Quantify Sensor Output Uncertainty in Real Time: Methods

 \subsection{Real-time uncertainty quantification hardware}

-We use two commercial implementations of the Laplace processor microarchitecture~\cite{tsoutsouras2021laplace} on an FPGA for native uncertainty tracking: the Signaloid C0-microSD and C0-microSD+ systems-on-chip.
+We use two commercial implementations of processor-native uncertainty-tracking microarchitecture~\cite{tsoutsouras2021laplace} as systems-on-module on FPGA: the UxHw-FPGA-5k and the UxHw-FPGA-17k.
 The devices track uncertainty in computation for floating-point variables and are based on RISC-V RV32I and RV32IM.
 We compile C code for the uncertainty-tracking hardware using the publicly-provided online access to the toolchain.
 We configure the uncertainty-tracking hardware for uncertainty-tracking computation with the smallest-available uncertainty representation (C0-microSD-N).

-\acknow{Phillip Stanley-Marbell was supported by EPSRC grant EP/V047507/1, and by the UKRI Materials Made Smarter Research Centre (EPSRC grant EP/V061798/1).
-Orestis Kaparounakis was supported by an EPSRC DTP Studentship.} \showacknow